-BA, History and Culture, University of Warwick, UK
+BA History and Culture, University of Warwick, UK

-MA, History of Medicine, University of Warwick, UK
+MA History of Medicine, University of Warwick, UK

-Food and Foodways
+Food and foodways

-“'Making' the 'Middle Class' through Food, Foodways, and Food Discourses in Nineteenth-Century Germany”
+Making the Middle Class through Food, Foodways, and Food Discourses in Nineteenth-Century Germany

-My dissertation uses food, foodways, and food discourses as a lens for exploring the impact of political and industrial changes on social and cultural life in nineteenth-century Germany with a focus on “Middle Class” identity formation.
-I ask how food, foodways, and food discourses functioned as tools for food-workers (housewives, cooks, maids, etc.) and their employers/families in creating “Middle Class” identity at economic, political, and cultural levels.
-My narrative begins with German reactions to French hâute cuisine at the time of the French Revolution, and ends with the establishment of “modern” contemporary consumption habits in the fin-de-siècle.
+My dissertation uses food, foodways, and food discourses as a lens for exploring the interplay of political and industrial changes with social and cultural developments in nineteenth-century Germany, focusing on "middle class" identity formation.
+I ask how food, foodways, and food discourses functioned as tools for food-workers (housewives, cooks, maids, etc.) and their employers/families in creating middling identity at economic, political, and cultural levels.
+My narrative begins with German rural customs of the social middle in the last years of the Holy Roman Empire, and ends with "modern" consumption habits of the urban, industrial bourgeoisie in the fin-de-siècle.

-I have been supported by the Undergraduate Research Scholarship Scheme, Warwick University, the Wellcome Trust, London, the German Historical Institute, Washington, the South East German Studies Colloquium, Emory University's Professional Development Support Funds, and the Laney Graduate School.
+I have been supported by the Undergraduate Research Scholarship Scheme, Warwick University, the Wellcome Trust, London, the German Historical Institute, Washington, the South East German Studies Colloquium, the Fritz Thyssen Foundation, the Central European History Society of the American Historical Association, as well as Emory University's Graduate Student Council, Professional Development Support Fund, and Laney Graduate School.